mattermost/mattermost-developer-documentation/site/content/extend/plugins/example-plugins.md

 ## Sample Plugin

-To see a stripped down version of the demo plugin with just the build scripts and templates to get started, take a look at our [sample plugin](https://github.com/mattermost/mattermost-plugin-sample).
+To see a stripped down version of the demo plugin with just the build scripts and templates to get started, take a look at our [plugin starter template](https://github.com/mattermost/mattermost-plugin-starter-template).

 ## Zoom